NAMTeam/namteam.github.io/content/docs/feature-guides/realhighway/index.md

 59. RHW-10S Type E1 {{< deprecated >}}
 60. DDRHW-4 Type A1 {{< deprecated >}}

+{{< /details >}}

 ### RHW Transition Menu Items

 #### RHW FLEXHeight Transitions

+{{< details "These FLEX pieces allow you to transition to a different elevation with your RealHighway networks." >}}

 {{< menu-icon icon="images/icons/rhw-flexheight-button.jpg" caption="_FLEXHeight Transitions (located under the Highways Menu)_" >}}

-These FLEX pieces allow you to transition to a different elevation with your RealHighway networks.
 The "1-Level" and "2-Level" setups can be used with any network, while the 180° MIS Curve will only work with the L0 and L1 MIS.

 1. FlexHeight 1-Level Orthogonal
 2. FlexHeight 1-Level Diagonal